WowLabz/tasking_backend/TestingGuide.md

 To run the docker-compose build

-`sudo docker-compose up --build -d`
+`sudo docker-compose up -d` Or to rebuild any image `sudo docker-compose up --build -d`

+To stop the service

+`sudo docker-compose down`

 Then run the following command to start the server.